Reading Time: 5 minutes

 Medically Approved by Dr Aqua Asif (Jun 18th 2025)

-How prostate cancer progresses
+How does prostate cancer progress and spread?

 Localised vs. advanced prostate cancer

-Localised prostate cancer remains confined within the prostate gland and surrounding tissue.
 Advanced or metastatic prostate cancer has spread to lymph nodes, bones, or other organs.
-Even when cancer spreads, it’s still considered prostate cancer because it originates from prostate tissue.
+Even when cancer spreads, it is still classified as prostate cancer because it originates from prostate tissue, and this guides treatmen t decisions.

 What causes cancer to spread